Detailed Comparison

 Don't Ruin Your New Investment

 Regardless of which machine you choose, both rely on internal grinders that are sensitive to oily beans.
-To keep your KitchenAid or Saeco out of the repair shop, stick to these non-oily selections.
+To keep your KitchenAid and Saeco out of the repair shop, stick to these non-oily selections.

 Frequently Asked Questions